Share This Article:

 • Fencing and gates

-Make sure you have everything you need to welcome a new pet into your home before you sign up for the first foster.
+Ensure you have everything you need to welcome a new pet into your home before signing up for the first foster.
 Choose your supplies based on the type of pet you have decided to foster.

 Removing and securing home hazards

-Don’t forget to pet-proof your home, especially for pets who might have behavioural issues.
+Don’t forget to pet-proof your home, especially for pets with behavioural issues.
 Set poisonous plants up high, lock away your cleaning chemicals, and put away any fragile breakables.
 Secure your bins with lock-on lids (or in cabinets).

 Check your gates and fencing for possible escape points.
 If you are fostering a large dog or one that can jump, check your fences are high enough to prevent them from escaping.

-If you are going to leave your foster pet outside, ensure they have a safe, protected place to escape from the sun, rain and wind.
+If you leave your foster pet outside, ensure they have a safe, protected place to escape from the sun, rain and wind.

 5) Prepare yourself to bring home a foster animal